HEC-RAS 2D: Instructors

 Jennifer Gaines, P.E.

-Jennifer Gaines is a project manager in FNI’s Atlanta office with 10 years of experience in the evaluation and design of dams in the southeast U.S. and Texas.
+Jennifer Gaines is a project manager in FNI’s Atlanta office with 12 years of experience in the evaluation and design of dams in the southeast U.S. and Texas.
 Jennifer has performed a wide variety of hydrologic, hydraulic, geotechnical, and structural analyses related to the design of new dams and the rehabilitation of existing structures.
 She has experience in hydraulic and structural design of reinforced concrete spillway structures, including standard NRCS risers, chute spillways, and stepped spillways.
 She has extensive experience with breach inundation modeling to evaluate potential flood impacts and establish hazard classification recommendations for dams based on state-specific dam safety criteria.
 Jennifer is proficient in both 1D and 2D modeling within HEC-RAS, as well as the associated GIS applications for model development and inundation mapping.
+She holds a bachelor’s degree in civil engineering from Georgia Tech University.